Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 Differences: Admittedly, Tony displays much more arrogance than Ray, has a longer relationship with Pepper, and his suit cannot shrink like Ray's can.
 Also, The Atom actually debuted in comics from 1961 before Iron Man in 1963, so who really stole from whom?

-Feel free to vote for your favorite parallel, and here's hoping to more stellar DC series!
+As we eagerly await more adventures from Arrow's cast, vote for your favorite parallel, and here's hoping to more stellar DC Arrowverse adventures!

 © 2017 Jeremy Gill